10 Best Things to Do this Spring in Georgia

 Spring in Georgia brings blooming flowers, warmer days and activities of all kinds.
 From outdoor adventures that take advantage of the great weather to favorite events that only happen once a year, here are some of the best things to do around the state this season.

 Georgia's beaches are among its best resources.
-Explore some of Georgia's 15 barrier islands, including:
+Plan a getaway to explore some of Georgia's 15 barrier islands, including:

 Golden Isles